Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-x/Lecutre-01-big-o/README.md

 Assessing how an algorithm's runtime grows in relation to the size of its input is important because it allows us to understand the performance of the algorithm and make informed decisions about which algorithm to use for a given problem.

-When the size of the input data is small, the difference in performance between different algorithms may not be significant, but as the input size grows, the difference in performance can be huge! can help identify performance bottlenecks and optimize the algorithm to improve its performance.
+When the size of the input data is small, the difference in performance between different algorithms may not be significant, but as the input size grows, the difference in performance can be huge!
+It can help identify performance bottlenecks and optimize the algorithm to improve its performance.
 It can also help to identify and prevent performance issues in large-scale systems.

 * What are common algorithm runtime and how do they describe how and which algorithms are associated with them?